By Colette Nichol, Story Strategist and Solo Filmmaker

 Okay, that’s enough to get you started!

 As you go through this process, you’ll learn a lot about why people work with you or buy what you sell.
 This will help you improve your marketing and sales process.
 It will also help you to focus your next product or service offering or refine an existing one.

 My goal for you: never feel salesy again!

 Instead, I want you to embrace the fact that selling things is just combining your excitement with some useful details and a dash of story.

 Learn Storytelling to Boost Sales

 If you’re writing blogs and sales copy for your business, you might consider learning how to tell stories more effectively.
 If you’re in, check out STORY GURU.
-It’s a 14-day mini course that’ll help you gain story confidence.
-Using storytelling effectively has been shown to increase the ROI of any marketing endeavour and boost sales.
+It’s a 14-day mini-course that’ll help you gain story confidence.
+Using storytelling effectively has been shown to increase the ROI of any marketing endeavor and boost sales.